How many Golden Retriever mix breeds can you think of?

 This cross will need regular exercise, despite its shorter legs!

-Regular activity helps the Golden Dox avoid obesity, and will help strengthen its long back, which is vulnerable to slipped discs.
+Regular activity helps the Golden Dox stay slim, and strengthens its long back, which is vulnerable to damage.

 This is a really sociable mix, that will do well in families that have lots of time to spend with it.